Create custom Linux Commands

 $ vi pullgit

-Write everything down that should be executed with your custom command.
+Write everything that should be executed with your custom command.

 #!/bin/bash